pchmn/RxSocialAuth/README.md

 #### Retrieve a user's stored credentials
 Automatically sign users into your app by using the Credentials API to request and retrieve stored credentials for your users.

-Use the `requestCredential()` method on a `RxSmartLockPassword` object.
+To retrieve user's stored credentials, use the `requestCredential()` method on a `RxSmartLockPassword` object.
 If you want to retrieve a Facebook account credential, for example, you have to call `.setAccountTypes(IdentityProviders.FACEBOOK)` on the builder of your `RxSmartLockPassword` object before.

 You don't have to handle different cases.
 No matter if there is only one stored credential, or if there are multiple stored credentials, the `requestCredential()` method will do all the work.

 If there is only one stored credential, or if the user pick one of the multiple stored credentials, the user will be signed in according to the provider, and the observer will receive a `RxAccount` object in case of success.
-If the user cancel a `Throwable` will be emitted.
+If the user cancel, a `Throwable` will be emitted.

 ```java
 // request credential